tareqimbasher/docproc/docs/compose/README.md

 ## Actions

 Actions are a way to express a transformation of a document.
 Each action has a `kind` property that identifies its type, and zero or more other property options that are specific to that action.
 Actions are executed sequentially.
 When an action runs, it takes the output from the previous step as input.
-It then applies its transformation of the document(s) and its output is used for the next action.
+It applies its transformation to the document(s) and its output is then used for the next action.

 ```js